Skip to main content

 Supporting Indigenous Economic Growth Through Digital Visibility

-Her work includes:
+Her work at the Microcampus includes:

-• Building SEO-optimized websites
+• Building SEO-optimized websites for Indigenous entrepreneurs

-• Creating content strategies that rank
+• Creating content strategies that rank and convert visitors into clients

 Leadership at the Microcampus